Civil to Strangers: Publication history

-The collection was published in France in 1989 as Adam et Cassandra in Italy in 1999 as Tutte le virtù (All the Virtues), and in 2019 in Spain as Extranjeros, bienvenidos (Welcome, Foreigners).
+The collection was published in France in 1989 as Adam et Cassandra, in Italy in 1999 as Tutte le virtù (All the Virtues), and in Spain in 2019 as Extranjeros, bienvenidos (Welcome, Foreigners).

 Contents

 Civil to Strangers

 Civil to Strangers was written in 1936, with the working title of Adam and Cassandra.
-Pym's first novel, Some Tame Gazelle had been rejected by publishers in 1935.
+Pym's first novel, Some Tame Gazelle, had been rejected by publishers in 1935.
 She felt that Civil to Strangers was not "really as good as Some Tame Gazelle but it may stand a better chance of getting accepted".
 The novel's title is taken from a poem, The Choice, by 17th century English poet John Pomfret.
 Each chapter of the novel features an epigraph using quotes from the 1730 poem cycle The Seasons by James Thomson.

-The novel is set primarily in a village in Shropshire where the obscure novelist Adam Marsh-Gibbon lives a routine life with his overly-doting wife Cassandra, who has put her needs second to ensure his career, although it is her family money on which they live.
-A handsome and single Hungarian man, Stefan Tilos, arrives in town, creating an aura of romance in the dull lives of the villagers, including Cassandra.
-When Stefan returns home, a feeling of yearning remains.
-As their desires follow separate paths, Adam takes a holiday to Oxford for research while Cassandra travels solo to Budapest.
-Cassandra's solo travel - as a woman in the 1930s - causes consternation among some of her acquaintances, and Adam is forced to realise how much he needs his wife, pursuing her to Hungary.
+The novel is set primarily in a small town in Shropshire where the obscure novelist and poet Adam Marsh-Gibbon lives with his overly doting wife Cassandra, who has put her needs second to ensure his career, although it is her family money on which they live.
+A handsome and single Hungarian man, Stefan Tilos, arrives in the town, creating an aura of romance in the dull lives of the townspeople, including Cassandra, with whom he falls in love.
+As Adam's and Cassandra's desires follow separate paths, Adam takes a holiday in Oxford for research while Cassandra travels to Budapest by train.
+By coincidence, Stefan leaves for Budapest at the same time.
+Cassandra is worried that observers will jump to the conclusion that she has eloped with Stefan.
+Adam realises how much he needs his wife and follows her to Hungary, where they reach a better relationship and meet Stefan and some of his relatives on friendly terms.

 The climactic scenes in Budapest were inspired by a visit Pym took to the city with her sister Hilary in 1935.

 Gervase and Flora

 Pym wrote Gervase and Flora in 1938.
-The novel is set primarily in Finland, telling the story of two young English people traveling in the country.
-It was based on the travels of Henry Harvey, a man whom Pym had had a relationship during the 1930s, and with whom she regularly exchanged letters.
-Pym finished the draft of the novel however when she learned that Harvey had married in late 1938, she put it aside, not wanting to work on it further due to her strong feelings.
+The novel is set in Finland, and tells the story of two young English people living in or visiting the country.
+It was based on the experience of Henry Harvey, a man with whom Pym had had a relationship during the 1930s, and with whom she regularly exchanged letters.
+Pym finished the draft of the novel; however, when she learned that Harvey had married in late 1938, she put it aside, not wanting to work on it further due to her strong feelings.

 Pym did not title the novel; this was done by Holt after Pym's death.
-The completed manuscript was 216 pages, however the volume only includes polished excerpts, rendering this a novella.
+The completed manuscript was 216 pages; however, the volume only includes polished excerpts, rendering this a novella.